ryanbugden/Anchor-Dropper/README.md

 ### Settings
 This is where you can control the settings for the extension.
 ![](source/resources/ui-settings.png)
-#### Overwrite Anchors
-If you check this box, anchors of the same name in the same glyph will be overwritten when added to your font.

 | Operation | Description |
 | --- | --- |